qadipo/Financial-Inclusion-Analysis-in-East-Africa/README.md

 * Identify the key demographic factors that might drive individuals’ financial outcomes

 ## Data
-This data was extracted from various Finscope surveys ranging from 2016 to 2018 and is relevant for analysis.
+This data was extracted from various Finscope surveys ranging from 2016 to 2018.
 It contains demographic information and the various financial services that are used by individuals across East Africa.